British Toilets

 Finally, if one wanted to see toilets through history, Britain seems to be a good place to go (once you get past the myth that Thomas Crapper invented flush toilets).
 Examples are easily found from Neolithic times through Roman Britannia, the Middle Ages, and the 19th century.

 That's all that occurs to me right now.
 If you're looking for attribution (or blame), and it would provide any helpful clarification, I do have a Ph.D. from Purdue University.
-However, it isn't in any toiletological or scatalogical field.
+However, it isn't in any lavatorial or scatalogical field.
 One finds fame or fortune where one can.

 Here are two of the toilets at the Castle Rock Hostel in Edinburgh, Scotland.

-See how the tank and flushing mechanism are embedded in the wall.
+Notice how the tank and flushing mechanism are embedded in the wall.

 Also see the Trompe l'Oeil Toilet Page, where one of these fixtures is featured in detail.

-At right, Roman toilets at Vindolanda Fort, also near Hadrian's Wall.
+Below are the Roman toilets at Vindolanda Fort, also near Hadrian's Wall.

 See these in detail on the Imperial Roman (Britannia) Toilet Page.